-Upon termination of employment with the Company (including termination due to death, disability, or retirement), participants may receive a lump-sum payment of their entire FSSP Retirement and/or Savings Account balances (net of any outstanding loan balances).
-In addition, participants have the option to take the total distribution as an annuity subject to Plan terms.
-At retirement, participants may also elect a rollover of their FSSP Retirement Account to another Company pension plan.
+Upon termination of employment with the Company (including termination due to death, disability, or retirement), participants may receive a lump-sum payment of their entire account balance, net of any outstanding loan balances.
 Otherwise, distributions generally begin on a participant's mandatory commencement date.
 Participants may roll over account balances to individual retirement accounts or another employer's qualified retirement plan.

-Distributions from the NG Stock Fund will be paid in cash, stock, or a combination thereof, depending on the participant's election.
+Distributions from the NG Stock Fund may be paid in cash, stock, or a combination of the two, depending on the participant's election.